cartesi/dispatcher/README.md

       address: 0x6ac7ea33f8831ea9dcc53393aaa88b25a785dbf0,
       instance: 28,
       nonce: 23,
-      state: "0xc6888fa1000000000000000000000000000"
+      state: "[state: 2, queryArray: [0, 200, 400, 600]]"
+      archive: [{step = 0, hash = 0x56ab3857c7461100374bff64da462789}]
     }

-Note that `state` is the encoded form of something like: `[state: 2, queryArray: [0, 200, 400, 600]]`.
+Note that `state` is the encoded in Json and includes all the sub-instances of this particular instance.
+The list contained in `archive` includes all the computations already performed by the emulator manager.

-After receiving this call, the DApp Callback can use the network and interact with the File Manager until it is ready to submit a response in the form of a transaction.
+After receiving this call, the DApp Callback should submit a response to the dispatcher in the form of either a transaction or a request for further computations to be emulated.

-The return of this call is a transaction exactly as described for the Transaction Manager.

 ## File Manager